slicervm/docs.slicervm.com/docs/reference/networking.md

 ### Isolated Mode and Netplan

-Netplan can take over the veth pair that Slicer creates for the isolated network mode.
-NetworkManager doesn't tend to have this issue.
+On Ubuntu 22.04 (Server), netplan can take over the veth pair that Slicer creates for the isolated network mode.
+NetworkManager doesn't tend to have this issue and ships with Ubuntu Desktop.

-If you run into issues, run the following:
+If you run into issues (confirmed by `ip addr` showing no IP on the `ve-` interfaces), run the following:

 ```bash
 cat > /etc/systemd/network/00-veth-ignore.network <<EOF